trabdlkarim/trabdlkarim.github.io/issues/bug-report.md

 # Bugs and Enhancements
 {: .no_toc}

-`Warning: This page is under construction, some of its sections might not be complete.`

 Your feedback is essential to helping us make TAK PI projects great.
 {: .fs-6 .fw-300}